 Condition Likelihood Typical Treatment Cost Insurance Coverage Notes

 Hypothyroidism Moderate Covered under comprehensive plans.
-Requires lifelong daily medication once diagnosed.
-Relatively affordable to manage but adds up over time.
+Requires lifelong daily medication which is relatively affordable, but the ongoing nature means costs accumulate over the dog's lifetime.

 What Affects Your Golden Retriever Insurance Premium